-Acquisitions including RAI, TDR d.o.o. and Skandinavisk Tobakskompagni A/S in previous years, have resulted in the capitalisation of trademarks and similar intangibles which are amortised over their expected useful lives, which do not exceed 20 years.
-The amortisation and impairment charge of £377 million (2017: £383 million) is included in depreciation, amortisation and impairment costs in profit from operations for the year to 31 December 2018.
+Acquisitions including RAI, TDR and Skandinavisk Tobakskompagni in previous years, have resulted in the capitalisation of trademarks and similar intangibles that are amortised over their expected useful lives, which do not exceed 20 years.
+The amortisation and impairment charge of £481 million (2018: £377 million) is included in depreciation, amortisation and impairment costs in the income statement.
+The charge in 2019 includes £63 million in relation to Kodiak, £29 million in respect of acquired new category brands that will migrate to the Group's global new category brands in line with the portfolio simplification agenda and £37 million in respect of VapeWild.